 We derive a majority of our revenues from sales of three products, Bloxiverz®, Vazculep® and Akovaz®.
 Additionally, we depend on a small number of customers for the majority of our revenues from these products.
 Four customers, accounted for approximately 93% of total revenues from sales of these products in 2017.
 These customers comprise a significant portion of the distribution network for pharmaceutical products in the U.S. Increased competition for any one of these products could result in significant downward pricing pressure and loss of market share by the Company resulting in lower revenues or loss of business.
 This distribution network is also continuing to undergo consolidation marked by mergers and acquisitions among wholesale distributors and retail drug store chains.
-As a result, a small number of large wholesale distributors and large chain drug stores control a significant share of the market.
-We expect that continuing consolidation may cause competitive pressures on pharmaceutical companies.
-The loss of any one of these products or the termination of our relationship with any of these customers or our failure to broaden our customer base could cause our revenues to decrease significantly and result in losses from our operations.
+As a result, a small number of large wholesale distributors or the termination of our relationship with any of these customers or our failure to broaden our customer base could cause our revenues to decrease significantly and result in losses from our operations.
 Further, we may be unable to negotiate favorable business terms with customers that represent a significant portion of our revenues, and any such inability could have a material adverse effect on our business, results of operations, financial condition and prospects.